muratk3n/thirdwave/en/tweets/2019/week34.md

 That's the other crazy thing abt ST; u can have an obscene number of them, all seperate versions.
-So what Feynman said abt ST in 80s still applies today; the theory itself should tell u how many dims, which version is the correct one.
+So what Feynman said abt ST in 80s still applies today; the theory itself should tell u how many dimensions there are, which version is the correct one.
 But it doesn't.

 *2019-8-17 22:15:36*